mosaicml/streaming/CONTRIBUTING.md

 See the [Makefile](/Makefile) for more information.

 7\.
-When you are ready, submit a pull request into the streaming repository!
+When you are ready, submit a pull request into the joshua repository!
 <!--pytest.mark.skip-->
 ```bash
 git commit -m "cool feature"    # Add relevant commit message